-In June 2019 the UN Refugee Agency reported that nearly 70.8 million people were forcibly displaced worldwide.
-According to the BBC, this is the highest number of displaced people the agency has ever recorded.
+In 2020, the UN Refugee Agency reported that nearly 82.4 million people were forcibly displaced worldwide.
 As Christians, we are called to welcome and love the strangers in our midst.
 We are called to care for those who have been persecuted.
 Yet when the need is so great, it’s easy to get overwhelmed.
 Here are some tangible ways that you can help refugees and displaced people.

 for refugees and their homelands